andreykaipov/http-flooder/README.md

 }
 ```

-Here our definitions for TTFB and TTLB are as follows:
+The definitions for TTFB and TTLB that we're using are as follows:

 **Time to first byte** - the duration between the time when we initiate
 a connection to the server and the time when we receive the first byte of the